zaskem/twitterbot-mmsbot/README.md

 Edit the `bot.php` file as necessary for your configuration.

-## Bot Usage, Likes, Retweets, and Crontab Setup
+## Bot Usage, Likes, Retweets, Follows, and Crontab Setup
 The bot process has been designed to run on an interval to search Twitter.
-The bot then evaluates recent original tweets, grabs a random (not previously retweeted) tweet, likes, and retweets the selection via the simple command:
+The bot then evaluates recent original tweets, grabs a random (not previously retweeted) tweet, follows the original author (if enabled in `bot.php`), likes, and retweets the selection via the simple command:
 `php LikeAndRetweet.php`

 The bot is also designed to "self-meter" its own volume of retweets.
 It will adjust the "next retweet" interval based on the volume of tweets from the previous 1-2 hours (as set in `bot.php`).
 This basically means if tweet volume is low (e.g. 4 tweets in the last 2 hours) it would only attempt to retweet 1 time in about the same interval.
 However, if tweet volume is high (e.g. 10 tweets in the last 15 minutes), it would attempt to retweet once every 5 minutes.